 Christmas Celebration Returns to OBU

-The first OBU Hanging of the Green ceremony was in WMU Memorial Hall.
-After the singing of carols, representatives from all dormitories lit candles of good will and carried the light to their own homes.
-The custom of Hanging the Green has continued, though it moved in 1945 to the newly completed Brittain Hall Library, in 1957 to the University Auditorium, and in 1961 to John W. Raley Chapel.
+The first OBU Hanging of the Green ceremony was held in WMU Memorial Hall.
+After the singing of carols, representatives from all dormitories lit candles of good will from the candle there and carried the light to their own houses.
+The custom of Hanging the Green has continued though it moved in 1945 to the newly completed Brittain Hall Library, in 1957 to the University Auditorium, and in 1961 to John W. Raley Chapel.